abdulsaleh/asyncio-for-ai/src/introduction.md

 # Introduction

-If you've used the OpenAI or Gemini API, you've probably seen `asyncio` throughout the documentation.
+If you've used the OpenAI or Gemini API, you've probably seen `asyncio` throughout the API docs.
 You might've copied `async/await` without understanding what it does.
 You might've wondered if it actually matters.

 It matters.